Crazy-Crew/CrazyDocs/versioned_docs/version-1.20.6/plugins/crazycrates/guides/crates/examples/types/cosmiccrate.md

   # Tiers are available in Cosmic and Casino crate types.
   # The Tiers the rewards can be found in.
   Tiers:
-    # The Config Name for the Crate
+    # The config name for the tier
     Basic:
       # The in-game name of the tier.
       Name: "<dark_gray>Basic Tier"